Is Biohacking The Next Frontier in Client Engagement?

 For example, someone who mentions a sick family member is clearly experiencing a stressful, emotional time that may affect their fitness.
 Trainers can help by offering validation and empathy, suggesting bite-sized workouts clients can do while caring for their loved ones or by providing simple meal hacks for getting adequate nutrition when there’s little time to cook.

 Prescribed recovery sessions are also a great way to address both the mental and physical needs of your client.
-Rather than a simple ‘rest day’, prescribing an active recovery day than involves an early morning walk, contrast therapy or a breathwork session can offer immense value to your client and serve as a reward for their efforts on workout days.
+Rather than a simple ‘rest day’, prescribing an active recovery day that involves an early morning walk, contrast therapy or a breathwork session can offer immense value to your client and serve as a reward for their efforts on workout days.

 Embracing biohacking as fitness professionals